 This recipe is from Tiffany’s book Cooking Big Game.
 To buy this book and many more visit here.

-Prior to cooking, let the marinated venison sit at room temperature 30 minutes.
+- Prior to cooking, let the marinated venison sit at room temperature for 30 minutes.
 Remove the roast from the marinade, reserving the marinade, and salt to taste.

-On a hot, cast iron skillet, sear all sides of the roast.
+- In a hot, Dutch oven, sear all sides of the roast.
 Add the marinade back to the pan, cover, and bake in the oven for 45 minutes.

 - Remove the cover and turn the roast over.
 Add the vegetables and continue to bake, uncovered, for 45 to 55 more minutes or until the vegetables are tender and the roast reads 160 degrees F (71 degrees C) on a meat thermometer.